danielasmus/vipe/README.md

 Written for Python 3 (will not run in Python 2)

-Requires: numpy, matplotlib, scipy, astropy, photutils.
+Requires: numpy, matplotlib, scipy, astropy, photutils, tqdm.

 Created by Daniel Asmus